code-across-sf-2014/look-at-cook/README.md

 Overview
 --------

-This budget visualization is built entirely using HTML and JavaScrtip.
+This budget visualization is built entirely using HTML and JavaScript.
 There is no server-side code.

 The data is checked into this repo and loaded/parsed from CSV files via D3.